OriolAndres/news_risk/README.md

 Following [BBD][1], we conduct two different exercises to explore the impact of policy uncertainty on economic activity.

 First, we run a Vector Autoregression containing indicators for activity, inflation, sovereign spreads and European EPU index.
 We see that uncertainty has a negative and prolonged effect on activity.
-Uncertainty related to financial regulation and monetary policy have the largest impact.
+Uncertainty related to regulatory and fiscal policy have the largest impact.

 Second, in a panel of stock quoted firm data including sectoral weight of public contracts, firm wage expenses, firm volatility and the EPU index, we see that companies in sectors exposed to policy suffer increased correlation between stock volatility and the EPU index, and also they show less wage expenses growth when this uncertainty increases compared to less exposed companies.